SARL-PLUS/RL_bootcamp_tutorial/README.md

 # Tutorial in Reinforcement Learning of the [RL-Bootcamp Salzburg 24](https://sarl-plus.github.io/RL-Bootcamp/)

-Simon Hirlaender, Olga Mironova, Catherine Laflamme, Thomas
+Simon Hirlaender, Olga Mironova, Catherine Laflamme, Thomas Gallien

 # [The online slides for the tutorial](https://sarl-plus.github.io/RL-Bootcamp-slides/)
 ## Short description of the content